software-2/AmiAmiEmbiggener/readme.md

 - Select the folder this extension is saved to

 ### Firefox
 Mozilla continues to make life unnecessarily harder for everyone.
-To run unsigned extensions you have to do a bunch of arcane things that vary per operating systen.
+To run unsigned extensions you have to do a bunch of arcane things that vary per operating system.
 I added some changes to the manifest that should allow it to work.
 Or you can go sign your own version with Mozilla.